 Octomore single malt whisky is the creation of Bruichladdich distillery’s former production director Jim McEwan, a veteran of the industry with more than 50 years experience.
-Developed as a response to accusations of illegitimacy from those who felt all Islay malt should be heavily peated, the barley used to create Octomore achieved higher ppm (parts per million) levels than anything seen before in the production of scotch whisky.
+Developed as a response to accusations of illegitimacy from those who felt all Islay malt should be heavily peated, the barley used to create Octomore achieved higher ppm (parts per million) levels than anything seen before in the production of Scotch whisky.

 Named after a farm that once housed a distillery of its own on the hillside above Port Charlotte on the isle of Islay, this super-heavily peated whisky was first distilled on the 23rd of September 2002.
 The first bottling arrived in 2008, malted to a peating level of 80.5 ppm.
 By the 2nd edition, it had reached 140 ppm.
 The 6th and 7th achieved 258 ppm and the 08.3 bottling came in at a whopping 309.1 ppm.

-The problem with a never-ending pursuit of higher and higher numbers however, is that sooner or later a ceiling will be met and there will only be one direction in which to go from that point onward.
-Whether Bruichladdich have now reached that summit isn’t entirely clear but at least for the moment, they seem content with what has been achieved in terms of numbers, with recent batches dropping back down to levels of less than 200 ppm.
+The problem with a never-ending pursuit of higher and higher numbers ,however, is that sooner or later a ceiling will be met and there will only be one direction in which to go from that point onward.
+Whether Bruichladdich have now reached that summit isn’t entirely clear but at least for the moment, they seem content with what has been achieved in terms of numbers, with recent batches dropping back down to levels less than 200 ppm.

 As with other releases, Octomore batch 10 is split into four distinct bottlings.
 10.1 is produced from Scottish barley, peated to a relatively low 107 ppm and matured predominantly in American Oak.
 10.2 is produced from barley peated to 96.9 ppm and finished in European Oak Sauternes casks.
-10.3 meanwhile is produced from 100% Islay-grown barley, peated to 114 ppm and aged for six years in first fill American Oak.
+10.3 meanwhile, is produced from 100% Islay-grown barley, peated to 114 ppm and aged for six years in first fill American Oak.
 Finally, the 10.4 was produced from barley malted to 88 ppm (the lowest since the first batch more than ten years ago) and matured for just three years in Virgin Oak casks.

 With this apparent decrease in ppm levels Bruichladdich are asking their devoted followers to change their thinking where Octomore is concerned; to forget the numbers on the label and consider the liquid on its own merits.
-It goes without saying however that a cost of £175 a bottle gives this whisky a bit of a mountain to climb in order to justify its asking price.
+It goes without saying, however, that a cost of £175 a bottle gives this whisky a bit of a mountain to climb in order to justify its asking price.

 Octomore 10.3 Islay Barley is produced from grain grown on Octomore Farm, harvested in 2012 and distilled the following year.
 It is matured in warehouses on the island before being bottled at Bruichladdich, un-chill filtered and colouring free at a strength of 61.3%.